 How do I complain?

 You should normally complain to the council first.
-We will not normally consider a children and family services complaint until it has gone right through the council’s complaints procedure for children’s social services.
+We will not normally consider a children and family services complaint until it has gone right through the appropriate complaints procedure.

 You should normally complain to us within 12 months of hearing what the council’s final decision is.
 When you make a complaint to children and family services you should be given information about what will happen to your complaint and how long this will take.

-There are three stages, and generally the time to complain to us is if you’re not happy with the outcome at the end of the third stage, after an independent Review Panel has considered your complaint.
+There are three stages to the Children Act procedure, and generally the time to complain to us is if you’re not happy with the outcome at the end of the third stage, after an independent Review Panel has considered your complaint.

 Social care complaints can take longer than others to complete.
 But as long as there is evidence that the complaint is being actively investigated, we would normally want you to allow the council's procedure to be completed before we would accept the complaint.

-You can complete an online complaint form.
+To make a new complaint please complete our complaint form.
+Click contact us for other ways to make a complaint.
 If your complaint involves a child it would be helpful if you could provide their full name and date of birth.

 If you’re a child or young person making a complaint to us we’ll make reasonable adjustments for you.
 We’ll help you make your complaint to the council if you haven’t done that already, and keep in touch with you regularly while it goes through the complaints procedure.
 Once we’re in a position to consider your complaint ourselves we’ll give it priority, and we’ll use the means of contact with you that you prefer – including email or text, if you like.
 If you want us to, we’ll also help you find an advocate to support you with your complaint.